|

 "But you're still coming to lunch at Gloria's tomorrow, right?"

-touching her hand reassuringly.
+her hand reassuringly.
 "We'll go before we go to Gloria's okay?
+All

-door behind her in relief.
-The house was achingly quiet and a welcome
+behind her in relief.
+The house was achingly quiet and a welcome relief from

-relief from the songs, laughter and banter of the carols that she had just
+the songs, laughter and banter of the carols that she had just endured.

-the Idaho Belden's.
-Not every Christmas was spent in Idaho, sometimes they
+Idaho Belden's.
+Not every Christmas was spent in Idaho, sometimes they went

-went to Europe, Canada and once they even visited Australia.
-But it was
+to Europe, Canada and once they even visited Australia.
+But it was Christmas

-Christmas time in Idaho, that Hallie remembered most fondly with Mom and Ollie
+time in Idaho, that Hallie remembered most fondly with Mom and Ollie in the kitchen,

-in the kitchen, singing carols, Cap tending the fire and Knut and Dad debating
+singing carols, Cap tending the fire and Knut and Dad debating some business issue

 This year everything was different.